LinOTP/LinOTP/DEVELOP.md

     LINOTP_CFG=/usr/share/linotp/linotp.cfg:/etc/linotp/linotp.cfg

 would read first the `/usr/share/linotp/linotp.cfg` file and then the `/etc/linotp/linotp.cfg` file.

 Later configuration settings override earlier ones, and settings in configuration files override hard-coded default settings in `settings.py`.

 Relative file names in `LINOTP_CFG` are interpreted relative to Flask's `app.root_path`, which by default points to the `linotp` directory of the LinOTP software distribution (where the `app.py` file is).
 If `LINOTP_CFG` is undefined and is not started from a packaged version, it defaults to `linotp.cfg`.

 The advantage of this approach is that it allows a clean separation between configuration settings provided by a distribution-specific LinOTP package and configuration settings made by the local system administrator, which would each go into separate files.
 If the package-provided file is changed or updated in a future version of the package, the local settings will remain untouched.

+#### Format of configuration entries

 LinOTP's configuration files are Python code, so you can do whatever you can do in a Python program, although it is probably best to